po0mpomm/Disease-Prediction-model/README.md

    pipwin install geopandas
    ```

-4. **Verify required data files**
+4. **Add required data files**

-   Ensure the following files are present in the project directory:
+   **Note:** Data files are not included in this repository due to size limitations.
+You need to add the following files to the project directory:
-   - ✅ `sliced_disease_dataset.csv` - Symptom dataset for training
+   - `sliced_disease_dataset.csv` - Symptom dataset for training
-   - ✅ `new_data.csv` - State-wise disease data
+   - `new_data.csv` - State-wise disease data
-   - ✅ `all_data.csv` - Complete dataset for mapping
+   - `all_data.csv` - Complete dataset for mapping
-   - ✅ `india.geojson` - India boundary data for map visualization
+   - `india.geojson` - India boundary data for map visualization

+   These files should be placed in the root directory of the project.

 ---